Tips for creating effective attributes in Analyzer in Sign

 Results are too broad

-• Tighten the definition with more specific language.
+• Make the definition more specific.

 Results are too narrow or missing

-Expected values are not returned.
+If expected values are not returned:

-• Start broader and remove unnecessary constraints.
+• Remove unnecessary constraints.

 Results vary across documents